Microsoft-Web/WebCampTrainingKit/HOL/BringingTogetherOneAspNet/HOL.md

 In this task you will create a new **Web API Controller** that will expose the person data in a machine-consumable format like JSON.

-1. If not already opened, open **Visual Studio Express 2013 for Web** and open the **MyHybridSite.sln** solution located in the **Source/Ex3-WebAPI/Begin** folder.
+1. If not already opened, open **Visual Studio Community 2013** and open the **MyHybridSite.sln** solution located in the **Source/Ex3-WebAPI/Begin** folder.
 Alternatively, you can continue with the solution that you obtained in the previous exercise.

 	>**Note:** If you start with the Begin solution from Exercise 3, press **CTRL + SHIFT + B** to build the solution.